- Teaches students:

 I graduated from Mannes College of Music with a BS in violin performance and a minor in psychology.
 While at Mannes, I was a student of Sally Thomas (Julliard School), and other primary teachers include Yi-Wen Jiang (Shanghai String Quartet), Claudia Schaer, Amy Barlowe and Oscar Ravina.
 I have performed at every major concert hall in New York City, including Carnegie Hall, Lincoln Center, Weill Recital Hall, and Symphony Space.
-My performance schedule has also led me to perform in concert with pop superstar Sarah Mclachlan and to solo performances with the Rockland Summer Institute festival orchestra.
+My performance schedule has led me to perform in concert with pop superstar Sarah Mclachlan and to solo performances with the Rockland Summer Institute orchestra.

 My past chamber music coaches include Ann Setzer, Peter Prosser, Chin Kim, Gena Raps, and members of both the Orpheus Chamber Orchestra and NY Philharmonic.
 I have also participated in masterclasses with Cho-Liang Lin, Pamela Frank, and Ida Kavafian.
-I am also a graduate of the Mannes Pre-College division Honors program and alumna of both the New York Youth Symphony and Meadowmount School of Music.
+I am also a alumna of the Meadowmount School of Music.

 Currently, I am a registered teacher with the Suzuki Association of America and have completed Suzuki teacher training for books 1 - 8 at NYC's School for Strings, where I trained with Ekaterina Gerson and Allen Lieb.
 I have also completed additional violin and viola pedagogy studies with Ann Setzer of the Julliard School.
 My students have been accepted to performing arts high schools such as Laguardia Highschool School for the Performing Arts and now perform with ensembles such as Chicago University's Chamber Orchestra.

 In addition, I completed both Music Mind Games Units 1 & 2 teacher training with Michiko Yurko in 2012.
 I incorporate this fun way of learning how to read and understand music theory into all of my lessons.